-Malpractice – for bodily injury, illness or death of patients caused by your negligence
+Malpractice – for physical or mental injury, illness or death of clients caused by your negligence or error.

-Public liability – for property damage and bodily injury caused by your business
+Public liability – for physical damage and injuries caused by your business or the products you supply.

 Making your clients feel good about themselves is what you do best.
 Sharp cuts, dazzling colours and flawless highlights are your calling card.

-But what if something goes wrong, and your client ends up feeling (and looking) a whole lot worse after an appointment?
+But what if something goes wrong, and your client ends up being injured or worse after an appointment?

-If they decide to sue, then our essential insurance package including malpractice, professional indemnity (PI) and product liability cover can help.
+If they decide to sue, then our essential insurance package including treatment and public liability cover can help.
 It provides the legal muscle to fight your corner and takes care of any compensation.

 It also helps to make the whole experience a lot less hair-raising.